Home > Gaming > Gaming regulation > G2E: Battling illegal gambling takes a village

 “For the site I created an account on this morning, one of their game designers is one of the companies on the (Global Gaming Expo) floor,” he said.
 “When you look at the supply chains, they’re very intertwined.
 And what can the regulations do for that?
 But from a critical perspective, one of the big tools that we have is the ability to seize assets and actually seize funds from these companies.
 Money talks in the business world.

-“I’m in law enforcement, but if I take your money, chances are you’re going to be upset, and there are going to be repercussions.
+“I’m in law enforcement, but if I take your money, chances are you’re going to be upset and there are going to be repercussions.
 From a law enforcement perspective, the seizure of assets is a very big tool that we can use to (battle) those illegal operators.”

 US DoJ getting involved

 Steinkamp said state law enforcement is beginning to see results in persuading the US Department of Justice to act on curtailing offshore gambling sites.
 “They’re stealing hundreds of millions in tax revenue.
 It’s been a pervasive problem for a number of years.
-The US Department or Justice has responded that they are the right agency to act, but will there be sweeping action like there was in 2011 with the poker sites?”
+The US Department of Justice has responded that they are the right agency to act, but will there be sweeping action like there was in 2011 with the poker sites?”

 Said Rebuck: “In New Jersey, I had resources to battle all types of crime; in other states they don’t have it.
 There needs to be partnership between law enforcement and stakeholders.
 Our structural inefficiencies give benefits to the illegal operators.